ericoc/indego.ericoc.com/readme.md

 ### API

-The API end-point that I make requests to is a GeoJSON file which lists every stations data and can be found here:
+The API end-point that I make requests to is a GeoJSON file which lists all station data and can be found here:
 - [https://kiosks.bicycletransit.workers.dev/phl](https://kiosks.bicycletransit.workers.dev/phl)

 The data is also available in GBFS format here: